Islam in Australia: Somali Muslims

 Although the first Somali community in Victoria was established in 1988, most Somalis began to settle in the country in the early 1990s following the civil war in Somalia.
 Somalis are active in the wider Australian Muslim community, and have also contributed significantly to local business.
 According to the 2016 Australian census, 93.4% of the Somalia-born population in Australia was Muslim by faith.

 Turkish Muslims

 Turkish Muslims are a significant segment of the Australian Muslim community.
 Melbourne has the largest Turkish community in Australia, with the majority of Turkish Muslims living around Broadmeadows and other northern suburbs.
 The majority of Turkish Muslims in Sydney are from Auburn, Eastlakes and Prestons.
 Despite still having a large Turkish population in Auburn and Eastlakes, According to the 2016 Australian census, 64.0% of the Turkey-born population in Australia was Muslim by faith.

 Malay Muslims

 According to the 2016 Australian census, only 5.2% of the Malaysia-born population in Australia was Muslim by faith.
+This is because the majority of Malaysians who come to Australia are Malaysian Chinese.